Freedom of Information Law (FOIL)

 Delhi, NY 13753

 What happens to requests when received?

 Requests are date stamped and recorded for our records and the department or office responsible for the records sought is notified of a request for those records.
 The department or office will then identify and locate the records requested.
 These are reviewed according to the request and compliance with the Freedom of Information Law.
 The materials are duplicated and sections that are determined to be non-releasable are blacked out.
 Dated or lengthy records may take some time to assemble.

 How soon can I expect an answer?

-The records access officer will mail or email the requestor an acknowledgement within five business days of receipt of the request.
+The records access officer will mail or email the requestor an acknowledgment within five business days of receipt of the request.
 If time to research or compile the records requested is required, the requester may be informed that a response will be provided within 20 business days.
 If notice of completion of the request has not been received within 20 business days, the requestor should contact the records access officer listed above.